fcaione/Mancala/README.md

 # Mancala
-# Date 1/22/2023
+# Date: 1/22/2023
 ## By: Freddy Caione
 ### [Linkedin](https://www.linkedin.com/in/frederick-caione-b699821b9/) | [Github](https://github.com/fcaione)

 ***

 ## ***Description***
-### Emulating the iconic 2 player tactical board game, my program strives to create a clean interface for web-browser mancala.
+### Emulating the iconic 2 player tactical board game, my program strives to create a clean and cozy interface for web-browser mancala.
 Win the game by having the most marbles in your store at the end!

 ***